George Floyd protests in Minneapolis–Saint Paul: Overnight destruction

 Overnight from May 29 to May 30, smoke and the sound of helicopters filled the sky in Minneapolis through the night as multiple fires burned near the fifth police precinct station in Minneapolis.
 A United States Post Office on Nicollet Avenue, a Wells Fargo Bank branch, and several gas stations, among other businesses, blazed overnight.
 Several businesses also burned on West Broadway Avenue in north Minneapolis, including a barbershop that was destroyed by fire.
 Officials were unable to immediately attend to major fires, citing security concerns at the sites, but later reached them when they could be accompanied by National Guard and police patrols.

 For the second time in as many nights, officials held a press conference at 1:30 a.m.
 CDT, but this time in Saint Paul and led by the governor and state officials.
 Some officials speculated that much of the destruction was being caused by people from outside the state, a claim that was later contradicted by arrest records of protesters and that officials rescinded.
 It was reported that mayor Frey and governor Walz appeared visibly exhausted as they made emotional pleas to the public about Floyd's murder and the escalation of violence.
 "The absolute chaos — this is not grieving, and this is not making a statement [about an injustice] that we fully acknowledge needs to be fixed — this is dangerous," Walz said.
 "You need to go home."

-Walz also took responsibility for underestimating the size of the crowds causing destruction earlier in the night.

-Mix of peaceful and confrontational protests
+Mix of peaceful protests and confrontational riots

 Officials mobilized National Guard troops throughout Saturday, May 30, expecting even larger crowds.
 Groups of people continued to gather at George Floyd Square, the makeshift memorial at the site of Floyd's arrest and subsequent murder.
 More than 1,000 protesters gathered outside the home of Michael Freeman, the attorney for Hennepin County and initial prosecutor of the four Minneapolis police officers involved in the murder of George Floyd, and caused minor damage to the house.

 By nightfall, demonstrations in Minneapolis were a mix of peaceful gatherings and others that involved property destruction.
 Minneapolis police reported that a group of protesters near Hiawatha Avenue and Lake Street were attacking police by throwing nondescript objects, and deployed more units to the area.
 That night after curfew, police fired tear gas at a group of protesters who were attempting to march from Minneapolis to Saint Paul via the Lake Street Bridge.
-Police also fired rubber bullets, paint canisters, and tear gas at sitting protestors and journalists outside the Minneapolis fifth precinct police station, resulting in serious injuries.
-Late that night, Minneapolis police officers that patrolled East Lake Street near 15th Avenue South were hit with rocks, debris, and bottles of bodily fluids thrown by demonstrators.
+Police also fired rubber bullets, paint canisters, and tear gas at sitting protesters and journalists outside the Minneapolis fifth precinct police station, resulting in serious injuries.